ulrich-merkel/client-side-cache/README.md

 		</html>

 #### Load resources:  ####
-Below you will find a simple examples of loading (or storing) data from your local html5 cache.
+Below you will find a simple example of loading (or storing) data from your local html5 cache.
 The second javascript file (js/plugin.js) starts loading after the previous 2 files are loaded completly.
 This could be achieved with the group parameter (default is 0 and will be set automatically, if not present).

 		// load some resources
         app.cache.load([